fikratgasimovsoftwareengineer/QT_Tutorial/README.md

 ## In this tutorial, QT Web Engine Widgets is developed together with HTTPS protocol permission

-To check demo please refer to below link
+- Code is given and pushed in the repository: QT_Dev/Web_EnginePro To check demo please refer to below link
 [Demo QT Web Engine](https://youtu.be/whDdOu7gv1M?si=X3cNSvaxJ-JdseLX)

 ## In fact, it is possible to develop javascript files in qt and integrate them with Web Engine Widgets
 To check demo please refer to below link
-[Demo : Javascript with Qt Web Engine](https://youtu.be/UMxUYJN0Ayc)
+- Code is given and pushed in the repository: WebEngine_Js [Demo : Javascript with Qt Web Engine](https://youtu.be/UMxUYJN0Ayc)